 "Engaging Shaw" is a four-character piece Shaw (played by Mark Leydorf), Charlotte (Katrina Ferguson), and their friends Beatrice Webb (Gwendolyn Lewis), and her husband, Sidney (Richard Howe).

-The play chronicles Shaw and Payne-Townshend's meeting and courtship what
+The play chronicles Shaw and Payne-Townshend's meeting and courtship what Brown describes as "the most unlikely love affair.

 "The obstacles are so huge, it makes it great fun to see how this develops," Brown said by telephone from Oldcastle's offices at the Bennington arts center.